Generative Adversarial Reduced Order Modelling: Results

 \subsection{Model inference}

 In the first experiment, we test the GAROM capability to predict the solution for a new parameter, aka conditioning variable.
-A visualization of the r-GAROM prediction for a testing parameter, and its $l_2$ point-wise error, is reported in Figure~\ref{fig:uq}.
+A visualization of the r-GAROM prediction for a testing parameter, and its $l_2$ point-wise error is reported in Figure~\ref{fig:uq}.
 The spatial distribution of the prediction for all the test cases is almost identical to the original one, as proved also by the low error.
+The variance reaches low values in all the problems, demonstrating that the model has learned to properly generate the solution field.
+The spatial distributions of variance and error do not show similarities, but the former identifies the spatial region where the network is more uncertain (we highlight that the plots present the variance for a single test parameter), which can be potentially used to adapt the training procedure.
+A similar analysis like the one in Figure~\ref{fig:uq} has been replicated also for the GAROM model.
+The unregularized model results are barely indistinguishable to the eye with respect to the regularized counterpart, so we have not reported them.